ikepaul/gabo-frontend/README.md

 - Current score for players.
 - Player order should be reflected in their position around the "table".
 - Players should have names shown instead of socket id.
+- Support for keyboard as input instead of mouse.

 # React + TypeScript + Vite